 Teeth alignment problems are common in the United States.
 Malocclusion occurs in many people to a degree that requires orthodontic intervention.
 Traditional braces used to be the most popular method of treatment out of very few.
 However, new technologies such as Invisalign have developed, and they give clients the opportunity to try something different.
 Invisalign gives a favorable alternative to clients who have a unique set of circumstances and preferences.
-The following are some information about the system and the wonderful benefits that a client can receive by choosing it as their method of teeth alignment correction.
+The following is the answer to How Does Invisalign Work?
+Let’s get going.

 - 1 What Is Invisalign and How Does It Work?

 - 3 What Are the Benefits of Invisalign?

 - 4 What Are the Disadvantages of Invisalign?

 - 5 Does Invisalign Work for All Teeth?

 - 6 Does Invisalign Work Better Than Braces?

 - 7 Can I chew gum while wearing braces – Mcdermott Orthodontics